oreLINK/XML-UBL/README.md

 * 🔴 This module/element is not yet implemented in this template.
 * 🟠 This module/element is currently being implemented and will be available in a future release.
 * 🟢 This module/element is implemented and can be used in this template.

 ### Credit Note 2.0

 This section groups together all the modules and elements present in the Credit Note 2.0 template.
+[See more.](http://www.datypic.com/sc/ubl20/e-ns14_CreditNote.html)

 | Name | Condition | Cardinality | Type |
 | ------- | ----------- | ------------ | ------------ |